With A $15 Million Weekend, ‘American Assassin’ Hits Its Target

-$15 million may not seem like much in the movie world, but with an investment of only $33 million, it’s a “great start”, according to Forbes contributor Scott Mendelson.
+$15 million may not seem like much in the movie world, but with an investment of only $33 million, it’s a “great start,” according to Forbes contributor Scott Mendelson.
 American Assassin had just that this weekend, coming out as the biggest opening film this week.
-Starring Dylan O’Brien, Taylor Kitsch and Michael Keaton, this action film was directed by Michael Cuesta and runs a little less than two hours.
+Starring Dylan O’Brien, Taylor Kitsch, and Michael Keaton, this action film was directed by Michael Cuesta and runs a little less than two hours.

 Mitch Rapp (O’Brien) came from an affluent family.
-But, he was fourteen years-old when his parents were killed in an auto accident.
+But, he was fourteen-years-old when his parents were killed in an auto accident.
 That set him on the path of disciplinary problems, which caused him to be kicked out of three boarding schools.
 Then, just when he asked his girlfriend, Katrina, to marry him, terrorists attacked the Ibiza beach they were on and killed Katrina.

 After watching his girlfriend die, Mitch became obsessed with the terrorist group involved in the attack, especially its leader.
 He became a weapons and martial arts expert, intent on hunting down the terrorist group.
 He learned the Arabic language and set off to track down the killers.
 That caught the eye of the CIA.
 There, Irene Kennedy (Sanaa Lathan) became intrigued with Mitch and decided that he could be an asset to the U.S. government.